JpUsefRye/weely/README.md

 for help type `python weely.py --help`

+# Weely Modules
+[gmail.py](gmail.py) - Bruteforce gmail accounts (not for evil uses)

 # Performance
 generated 9211 passwords within 1.128 seconds on medium intel processor

+# Contributing
+are pull requests are welcomed.

+just build you own weely like module, or just improve an existing one.

 # License
 released under **Gnu General Public License 3**